jhlagado/ASMOV/README.md

 ## Characters

-Printable ASCII characters can be defined literally in MINTY by using the `_` prefix
+Printable ASCII characters can be defined literally in ASMOV by using the `_` prefix

 For example to define a byte mode array of characters, you could do this